Script editor overview

 Properties of components are grouped to display related items.
 The general groupings most components have are:

 Configure scripts entirely in this editor.
 The script editor helps manage components on a page and pages in a script.
 The script editor also helps manage any actions that Genesys Cloud takes when a script starts, loads a page, or responds to the agent.
 The script designer defines and manages variables, whose values the agent sees when using components.

 The script editor makes it easy to preview and publish scripts.
 You can save all or part of a script as a template for others to use.
 The script editor makes all these activities simple.
 You don’t have to be a programmer or a web developer to create sophisticated and visually appealing scripts for any type of call.

 You can easily remove components from a page.
 In addition, you can cut, copy, or paste components.

 Every script has properties that apply to the script or to the current page.
 For example, you can rename a script by changing the value of its name property.
 You can set a page load action, or save the entire script as a template.
-Other properties indicate how the script may be used—whether for outbound dialing, inbound Architect call flows, or Create Callback actions in Architect.
+Other properties indicate how you use the script—whether for outbound dialing, inbound Architect call flows, or Create Callback actions in Architect.

 Variables store values displayed or updated by components.
 Each variable is globally available to all pages in a script.
 When you configure a script to use an outbound campaign’s contact list, its contact columns appear as variables to the script.
-By binding components to variables, the contact list can be updated with data collected or updated by agents.
+By binding components to variables, you can update the contact list with data collected or updated by agents.

 Actions perform work.
-For example, an action can display to a different script page, or evaluate the value of a variable at runtime, to carry out different sequences of steps.
+For example, an action can display a different script page or evaluate the value of a variable at runtime to run a different sequences of steps.